General Motors Interview Questions & Reviews

 Interviewed at General Motors

-Interview Question – "How did you deal with a difficult person?"
-Answer Question
+Interview Question – I don't remember any difficult questions Answer Question

 Very Easy Interview